tomassedovic/quicksilver-roguelike/README.md

 Our game code will go into the three methods above.

-To run the game, replace the `main` function with:
+To run the game add the above to `main.rs` and replace the `main` function with:

 ```rust
 fn main() {